Where’s the best place to compare cars?

 What I like about Edmunds New Car Price Quotes

 - I love that you can contact up to 5 dealers at once.
-This is the highest number I’ve found and most websites only offer 3 quotes.
+Many websites only offer 3 quotes (of course we offer 5 on this site as well).

 - Most car dealerships are listed on Edmunds.
 Dealerships have to sign-up and pay to use each different car price website.
 As a result, other websites may provide slightly different results.
 By looking on Edmunds you have the best bet of finding all your local car dealers.